JaiTTS: A Thai Voice Cloning Model: Introduction

 To bridge this gap, we present a state-of-the-art Thai voice cloning system capable of natural and accurate speech synthesis.
 We train JaiTTS-v1.0 on a Thai-centric speech corpus, adapting it from VoxCPM \cite{voxcpm}, a tokenizer-free architecture that bypasses external speech codecs entirely by performing hierarchical semantic-acoustic modeling over continuous speech latents with semi-discrete residual representations.
 Our system directly processes raw text to seamlessly synthesize Thai and English code-switching and numeric inputs without requiring prior text transformation.
 This capability simplifies the deployment pipeline while maintaining pronunciation accuracy.

-We introduce a novel benchmark categorizing target texts into short segments of one to 15 seconds and long segments of 16 to 30 seconds.
-Our results demonstrate state-of-the-art CER and competitive speaker similarity for JaiTTS-v1.0 for both short- and long-duration tasks.
+We introduce a novel benchmark categorizing target texts into short segments of 1 to 15 seconds and long segments of 16 to 30 seconds.
+Our results demonstrate state-of-the-art CER and competitive speaker similarity for JaiTTS-v1.0 across both short- and long-duration tasks.
 Furthermore, JaiTTS-v1.0 achieves a Real-Time Factor (RTF) of 0.1136, which corresponds to speech generation nearly 9$\times$ faster than real-time.
-Human judges prefer JaiTTS-v1.0 around 70\% of the times in comparisons against strong commercial models.
+In human judgment comparisons against strong commercial models, JaiTTS-v1.0 wins 283 of 400 pairwise comparisons, with 59 ties and 58 losses.